weicheng2138/portfolio-nuxt/README.md

 3. Formatter needs to be settled down.
 By right click the format document with...(Vetur or Prettier).

 4. Setup for tailwind and nuxt.
 Checkout [nuxt/tailwind](https://tailwindcss.nuxtjs.org/).
 Install VScode extension of Tailwind CSS IntelliSense.
 It will be activate after the following process.
 If you wanna use sass, install it.
+Setup tailwind.css in ./assets/css/tailwind.css is necessary.

     ```bash
     # install nuxt app and default tailwind css in the cli